Austrian far-right chief, TV anchor settle lawsuit over fake news jibe

 VIENNA (Reuters) - The far-right deputy leader of Austria’s government has agreed to apologize and pay damages to a top news anchor after accusing him and national broadcaster ORF of lying, the presenter said on Tuesday, announcing a settlement.

-Last month Freedom Party leader and Vice Chancellor Heinz-Christian Strache posted a picture on Facebook of the TV news anchor, Armin Wolf, with the inscription:“There is a place where lies become news.
+Last month Freedom Party leader and Vice Chancellor Heinz-Christian Strache posted a picture on Facebook of the TV news anchor, Armin Wolf, with the inscription: “There is a place where lies become news.
 That place is ORF.”

-In a speech the next day, Strache, who has long accused ORF of left-wing bias, said the posting was a prank since it was labeled“Satire!”
-He also said he wanted to scrap the license fee that funds ORF and force it to report“objectively” as part of government plans to reform the broadcaster.
+In a speech the next day, Strache, who has long accused ORF of left-wing bias, said the posting was a prank since it was labeled “Satire!”
+He also said he wanted to scrap the license fee that funds ORF and force it to report “objectively” as part of government plans to reform the broadcaster.

 Wolf, the presenter, filed a defamation suit against Strache before a criminal court, after which ORF took the exceptional step of filing its own civil suit against the vice chancellor.
 Strache’s party is the junior coalition partner to Chancellor Sebastian Kurz’s conservatives.